The whole thing takes longer

 - Be hands-on.
 Make sure you are briefed by the person responsible for the development of your project, at least twice a week, per week, by phone, or face to face.
 You need to know what's going on all the time, so you do not get unpleasant surprises.

 - When a problem arises, take the bull by its horns and find a solution.
-If the problems are pushed under the carpet, they end up getting much bigger.
+If the problems are pushed under the carpet, they end up getting bigger.

 - Always set extra time for meetings/status updates, testing, changes, and additional features.
 Remember to explain to the task maker why you should spend extra time.
 You know why, but often the task creator doesn’t know about it.